rackerlabs/support-how-to/content/cloud-servers/rackspace-cloud-essentials-centos-installing-vsftpd.md

 -  Open the **/etc/sysconfig/iptables-config** file in your favorite editor.

--  Verify that the "IPTABLES_MODULES" contains "ip_conntrack_ftp" or
+-  Verify that the "IPTABLES_MODULES" variable is specified as "ip_conntrack_ftp" (CentOS 5) or
-"nf_conntrack_ftp".
-Should look similar to the following:
+"nf_conntrack_ftp" (CentOS 6) as shown in the following examples:

    -  Centos 5 (ip_conntrack_ftp):